thorblock/acspype/README.md

 This package attempts to simplify the process of ingesting and processing ACS data so that users can more quickly get to the science application in their research.

 ## Quickstart
-A set of examples can be found in the GitHub Repository.
+A set of examples can be found in the [*acspype* GitHub Repository](https://github.com/IanTBlack/acspype/tree/main/examples).
 Some examples require data downloaded from the OOI or [Kaggle](https://www.kaggle.com/datasets/blackia/shimada202405-subset-acs).
 Data from the OOI requires you to create an API account and to store those credentials in a .netrc file in your home/user directory.